Super League war: The war planning continues

 Clearly enough, Murdoch approved the option of the "rebel competition".

 Thereafter, detailed planning took place within the News organisation.
 The planning was recorded in a chart designated as the "war room" chart.
 The expression "war room" was apparently a reference to Mr Smith's office at News.
 The planning group prepared a schedule of about 200 target players, considered to be the ARL's "core playing strength" (a phrase used by Mr Raneberg, a consultant engaged by ACP).
 A "Presenter's Outline" was drafted, setting out, in effect, a sales pitch designed to persuade players contracted to ARL clubs to sign with Super League.
 Plans were formulated for approaches to be made to players and coaches in various parts of Australia and New Zealand.
 The plans included making travel arrangements under false names in order to preserve secrecy.

 United Kingdom and New Zealand sign with Super League

 To ensure that it could have control of representative fixtures, News signed the Rugby Football League and New Zealand Rugby League organisations up on 6 April 1995.

 A further meeting of the Australian Rugby League board of the League took place on 7 April 1995.
 Among other things, the board discussed the actions of News in completing arrangements with the New Zealand Rugby League and the Rugby Football League.
 This was a matter of considerable significance to the League, since test matches between Australia, Great Britain and New Zealand had been conducted through the New Zealand and British Leagues.

-The players

-A total of 307 players and 10 coaches entered into Super League contracts.
-Of those, three players subsequently had their contract cancelled by agreement and four players had their contracts cancelled following proceedings in the New South Wales Industrial Commission.
-Consequently, at the date of the hearing of the appeal, 300 players were parties to the current Super League contracts.
-None of these had proceedings on foot seeking cancellation of the contracts.
-The public were told that 42 of the 300 contracted players had signed on or prior to 2 April 1995.
-(On 1 April 1995, the League and ARL announced that it would be signing players in competition with Super League.)

-Counsel representing the intervening coaches and players prepared a schedule listing the 300 players.
-The schedule specified, in each case, whether the player was party to an ARL club contract and, if so, the year in which the contract expired.
-A summary of the contractual status of the 300 players is as follows: